Self-gravitating Bose-Einstein condensates and the Thomas-Fermi approximation: Discussion

 This equation can be solved numerically.
 Given that it is a fourth-order homogeneous differential equation in $|\Psi|$, it has a very large solution space, parameterized by boundary or initial conditions, such as the values of $|\Psi|$ and its first three derivatives at some value of $r$.
 A hint for a suitable solution comes from numerical simulation \cite{Madarassy2013}, where we find that apparently stable nonrotating spherically symmetric solutions converge on $|\Psi|^2\propto[\sin(r/r_0)/(r/r0)]^{2\alpha}$, with $3\lesssim\alpha\lesssim4$.
 This approximate solution has many desirable properties.
 It is smooth in the interval $0\ge r/r_0\ge\pi$.
 The corresponding kinetic energy (\ref{eq:KE}) is finite in the same interval.
 Moreover, it is possible to compute the condensate mass, which is given by

 and this, too, is finite and well-behaved.
 Therefore, we find that the following initial approximation for the magnitude of the BEC-Poisson wavefunction:

 agrees well with a numerical solution (except for very small values of $r$), as shown in Fig.~\ref{fig:linsol}.
 Furthermore, this choice yields a corresponding solution of Eq.~(\ref{eq:Poisson}) for the gravitational potential that is finite, negative, and vanishes at infinity, as expected.
 The stability of these solutions is confirmed by numerical simulation of a condensate using Eq.~(\ref{eq:ini}) as an initial approximation.
-An example result is shown in Fig.~\ref{fig:star}; more results and analysis will be reported elsewhere \cite{Madarassy2014} as they become available.
+An example result is shown in Fig.~\ref{fig:star}.